phoreglad/pico-epaper/README.md

 ---

 ## Note
-**show()** method takes considerably longer for rotations 90 and 270, than 0 and 180 (~2 s vs 80 ms).
+**show()** method takes considerably longer for rotations 90 and 270, than 0 and 180 (~700 ms vs 80 ms).
 This is normal and is a result of additional data processing required before sending buffers to the screen in landscape mode.
-Currently I have no solution to this problem.
+Currently, I have no solution to this problem.

 ---